achmad-irfan/PA1-NHTSA/README.md

 <h3>2.
 Purpose:</h3>
 <p style="margin-left: 20px;text-align:justify">  The main purpose is to provide a number of recommendations about how to reduce the number of accidents on the highway.
 To do this,
 first I  need to identify the following data:</p>
-<p style="margin-left: 20px">•  Conditions that increase the risk of an accident </p>
 <p style="margin-left: 20px">•  Top 10 states where the most accidents occur </p>
 <p style="margin-left: 20px">•  The average number of accidents per day by hour accident </p>
 <p style="margin-left: 20px">•  Percentage of accidents caused by drunk drivers </p>